-Source Water Assessment for Lowell Regional Water Utility A Source Water Assessment Plan is available at the Lowell Regional Water Utility office.
-A susceptibility ranking of high was assigned to this system using the information collected during the assessment by the MADEP.
-It is important to understand that this susceptibility rating does not imply poor water quality, only the system's potential to become contaminated within the assessment area.
+Source Water Assessment for Lowell Regional Water Utility

+A source Water Assessment Plan is available at our office (Lowell Regional Water Utility).
+A susceptibility ranking of "high" was assigned to this system using the information collected during the assessment by the MADEP.